phac-nml/ArborView/README.md

 # Introduction

-Phylogenetic trees are powerful tools in a biologist's arsenal, as they enable researchers to determine the evolutionary relationships between organisms, genes or proteins of interest.
-From a public health perspective, phylogenies are frequently used in conjuction with sample metadata and genetic distance thresholds to inform further action in potential outbreak scenarios.
-Although there are numerous programs available for visualizing phylogenies, such as [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html), [the Interactive Tree of Life (iTOL)](https://itol.embl.de/) and [TreeViewer](https://treeviewer.org/), they were not designed or optimized for use in a public health context.
-These programs provide numerous ways to customize the visualization of phylogenetic data, but they lack the ability to efficiently integrate additional contextual data that is key for timely decision making during potential outbreak events.
+Phylogenetic trees are powerful tools in a biologist's arsenal, as they enable researchers to determine the evolutionary relationships between organisms, genes or proteins of interest in an intuitive and visual manner.
+From a public health perspective, phylogenies are frequently used in conjunction with sample metadata and genetic distance thresholds to inform and guide further action in potential outbreak and routine surveillance scenarios.
+Although there are numerous programs available for visualizing phylogenies, such as [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html), [the Interactive Tree of Life (iTOL)](https://itol.embl.de/) and [TreeViewer](https://treeviewer.org/), they were not designed or optimized for use in a public health context and have important limitations.
+These include limited portability, limited interactivity and in some cases no local deployment option, limiting their use on private, highly confidential data.
+In addition, these programs provide numerous ways to customize the visualization of phylogenetic data, but they lack the ability to efficiently integrate additional contextual metadata that is key for timely decision making during potential outbreak events and making most of the data integration and intersection.

-ArborView was designed to visualize phylogenetic trees with associated sample metadata to facilitate rapid data interpretation.
-It is executable with no installation or dependencies, and has a intuitive, clean graphical user interface (GUI), increasing its accessibility to users with a minimal background in bioinformatics.
+ArborView was designed to visualize phylogenetic trees with associated sample metadata to facilitate rapid data interpretation and a high level of interactivity essential for visual hypothesis testing and highly multidimensional data exploration.
+It requires no installation or dependencies, and has an intuitive, clean and responsive graphical user interface (GUI), increasing its accessibility to users with a minimal background in bioinformatics.
+Thanks to its lightness and use of well established web technologies, it was successfully tested to render trees with >100K nodes.
+The development team is currently actively working to improve scalability and usability of this web application and user feedback is always welcome.

 ## Citation